sunface/rust-by-practice/en/src/method.md

 }

 impl TrafficLight {
-    // 1. implement a assotiated function `new`,
+    // 1.
+Implement an assotiated function `new`,
-    // 2. it will return a TrafficLight contains color "red"
+    // 2.
+It will return a TrafficLight contains color "red"
-    // 3. must use `Self`, DONT use `TrafficLight` in fn signatures or body pub fn new()
+    // 3.
+Must use `Self`, DONT use `TrafficLight` in fn signatures or body pub fn new()

     pub fn get_state(&self) -> &str {